uhasker/getting-things-done-in-next-js/src/chapter1/12-writing-decent-code.md

 }
 ```

-Try to read this function and understand it.
+Try to read this function and understand it - this will probably take up quite some time.
-This probably takes some time, especially if you are a beginner who is not used to digesting large chunks of code quickly.

 We can massively improve this code by splitting the function into small helper functions: